 On the other hand, home prices move positively with scores.
 We see this every day.
-A lower score here means both that the cost of owning a three bedroom house goes down (a good thing) but that the individual is restricted to a smaller or less expensive 3 bedroom house.
-Column 3 in Table 1 (using the 1 coefficient from Equation 10) shows each one unit reduction of score is worth 50 bps of lower cost of owning.
+A lower score here means both that the cost of owning a three-bedroom house goes down (a good thing) but that the individual is restricted to a smaller or less expensive 3 bedroom house.
+Column 3 in Table 1 (using the $\delta_1$ coefficient from Equation 10) shows each one unit reduction of score is worth 50 bps of lower cost of owning.
 Empirically, a twenty unit reduction in score is worth a roughly 10 percent smaller home that the renter is able to buy.
-The cost go down, and that matters to those households who can afford it, but it also impacts those who cannot afford it.
-The renter who starts off at say a 700 credit score, and through some a financial mistake finds his credit score bumped down to 680 would now have a harder time getting a loan to buy a smaller house and less negation power against the landlord.
-The probability of him renting now increases and he ends up transferring more wealth to the landlord than he did before.
+The cost goes down, and that matters to those households who can afford it, but it also impacts those who cannot afford it.
+The renter who starts off at say a 700 credit score, and through some financial mistake finds his credit score bumped down to 680 would now have a harder time getting a loan to buy a smaller house and less negation power against the landlord.
+The probability of him renting now increases, his rents cost go up, his cost of potentially owning go down and he ends up transferring more wealth to the landlord than he did before.